Vimala242/DataAnalysis_Projects/Bellabeat Case Study/README.md

 str(weight)
 ```
 #### Cleaning and formating
-Now that I know more about the structure of the data.
-I will check for inconsistencies and errors.
+After reviewing the structure of the data, the next step is to look for potential inconsistencies or mistakes.

-#### Check the number of participants for each data set
+#### Verifying the number of participants in each dataset
-I will make sure to check the number of unique users per data frame before coming on with the cleaning process.
+I will ensure the number of unique users is verified in each data frame before proceeding with the cleaning process.
 ```
 n_unique(daily_activity$Id)
 n_unique(daily_sleep$Id)